The Ultimate Security Seal Guide

 For a security seal to be effective, there must be a reasonable level of reliability upon the points of locking and opening.

-Who is handling the seals (and how) is what matters most.
+What matters most is who is handling the seals and how they are handled.
 Seals are used to great benefit in countless applications every day.
 One can argue which ones work best (or don’t work) for a given use, or even if they are necessary for your purposes.
 But, if you use security seals, it is more important to deal with how they will be handled.
 This is primary and helps determine the type of seal that fits your purpose.

 For a seal to be effective there needs to be a real effort on the user’s part.
 Using tamper evident seals effectively is a far greater challenge than finding a design that fits.